TranNhatTan14/Obsidian/Work/Research/NSAID.md

 Prioritization of a credible SNP over highly correlated SNPs with absolute linkage disequilibrium is challenging.
 Fine- mapping of associations from a GWAS for inflammatory bowel disease implicated a single can- didate causal variant in only 12% of loci and 1–5 candidate causal variants in 30% of loci , and fine-mapping of a breast cancer GWAS showed similar figures .
 Prioritizing variants can be improved by integrating functional annotations of the SNPs — for example, expression quantitative trait loci (eQTLs) or epigenomic motifs — into the priors of the Bayesian fine-mapping models.
 A trans- ethnic GWAS meta- analysis can also help fine-mapping of highly correlated SNPs as differences in linkage disequilibrium structure among ancestries can narrow down the regional windows of associations.

-- The purpose of fine-mapping is to ==identify the specific genetic variants within a genomic region (locus) that are directly responsible for a disease or trait.==
+- ==Identify the specific genetic variants within a genomic region (locus) that are directly responsible for a disease or trait.==
 - While GWAS can highlight regions of the genome associated with a disease, these regions often contain many variants. ==Fine-mapping narrows down this list to pinpoint the causal variant(s)==, which can then be studied further to understand the biological mechanisms underlying the disease, potentially leading to new diagnostic tools, therapies, or preventive strategies.

 ### Meta-analysis